How to speed up probate

 3) Whether mistakes have been made on the applications

 The only way to limit mistakes and speed up probate during this stage is by being thorough and careful during the pre-probate administration stage.
 Mistakes on your application will increase the time it takes for your application to be processed.
 There can sometimes be a lot of back and forth between the executor, probate office or HMRC in order to correct the mistakes.
-If your using a solicitor your application may be processed quicker.
-This is because their knowledge and expertise reduces the likelihood of making a mistake.
+If you’re using a solicitor your application may be processed quicker.
+This is because their knowledge and expertise reduce the likelihood of making a mistake.

 How can I speed up probate in the Probate and Inheritance tax applications stage?